sarkarsachin57/Climate-Change-Temperature-Analysis-and-Forecasting-System/README.md

 ### About Data :

 For this project we used 3 csv file and 1 json.
-This are – GlobalTemperatures.csv : For global average land temperatures.
+This are – <br><br>
+GlobalTemperatures.csv : For global average land temperatures.<br>
-GlobalLandTemperaturesByCountry.csv : For average temperatures group by countries.
+GlobalLandTemperaturesByCountry.csv : For average temperatures group by countries.<br>
-GlobalLandTemperaturesByState.csv : For average temperatures group by states.
+GlobalLandTemperaturesByState.csv : For average temperatures group by states.<br>
-Countries.geo.json : Fo geographical locations of countries.
+Countries.geo.json : Fo geographical locations of countries.<br>
-This  data was collected from http://berkeleyearth.org/data/
+This  data was collected from http://berkeleyearth.org/data/<br><br>

 ### Project Flow :